 8. Reseed Lawn If Necessary – If your lawn has bare spots or is in need of freshening up, then you should reseed your lawn in early fall.
 It’s important to reseed earlier in the fall so their grass seed can take hold and establish itself before winter.
 Before reseeding, you may need to level ground and add topsoil to any uneven areas or holes.

 9. Clean & Store Pots & Planters – Wash out any pot or container you used for a planter.
 Store away in a shed or sheltered area to protect from the winter environment.
 This will save money in the spring because the planter will be in good shape.

 10. Clean & Store Grill & Patio Furniture – If you are not going to use your grill or patio furniture during the winter, clean them up and store them so they will be protected from the harsh winter elements.
 This will save on the wear and tear.

 I hope these 10 Fall Garden Clean-up tips will help you along the way.
 Giving your gardens a little TLC now will help them thrive come spring and summer, so dig in and get dirty!
-Happy gardening!

 These Gardening Ideas Will Have Your Garden Blooming In No Time